 The Department Today

-The Department of Medical Laboratory Science offers three degree programs:
+The Department of Medical Laboratory Science offers four degree/certificate options:

 Master of Science, major in medical laboratory science